 During the past two years, and over the course of many projects and experiments, I?ve tried and tested many software, tools and services.
 Here is my list helps that keep me sane, orderly and allows me to deliver on time to my?customers.

 Freshbooks is an ideal and must have tool for any freelancer or startup business.
 It takes care of the pesky yet important task of generating estimates, invoices and yes recording expenses.
 Better than Microsoft Excel, Freshbooks also has the cleanest and easiest user interface out there.
 One of its best features is that it doesn?t expect you to be an accountant, so it is great for a regular person.
 It also serves as a pretty good time management tool that you can use to generate invoices for your clients.
 One of its biggest features, however, is integration with other apps and services.
-Freshbooks provides integration with online payment services such as PayPal, Stripe, 2Checkout, Authorize.Net and Braintree.
+Freshbooks provides integration with online payment services such as PayPal, Stripe, Authorize.Net and Braintree.
+The new version of Freshbooks though only support Freshbooks Payments and Stripe.?
 Freshbooks also takes care of pesky yet important things such as partial payments and getting client testimonials.
 Its app integration suite is amongst the strongest out there and is what makes this Software as a Service a must have for anyone venturing into business out there.
 They also have stellar apps for both iOS and Android (unfortunately none for Windows yet) which is great to track expenses on the go.
 Simply take a picture and upload via the app and assign it to a client or project straightaway.
 It also allows you to import expenses from your bank accounts and credit cards.

 SEO & Marketing